Robert Fripp

 The Jury 1861, by J. Morgan

 Did you ever serve on a jury?
-You took your seat in a panel of twelve jurors solemnly sequestered behind a soundproof door.
+You took your seat among a panel of twelve jurors, then solemnly retired from the courtroom to your jury-room sequestered behind a soundproof door.
 Then came a shock.
 Seven jurors reached the verdict.
-The others went with the majority.
-That was my experience.
-So why empanel twelve people to do the work of seven?
-Blame King … Read more
+The others counted the hands in the air and voted with the majority.
+That was … Read more

 Haiku